python-cmd2/cmd2/docs/hooks.rst

-.. cmd2 documentation for application and command lifecycle and the hooks which are available
+.. cmd2 documentation for application and command lifecycle and the available hooks

 cmd2 Application Lifecycle and Hooks
 ====================================